Moisture, Mold & Mildew Prevention

 One of the smartest ways to prevent moisture in your log cabin bathroom is to install an exhaust fan.
 Today’s fans don’t sound like a plane taking off and can run almost silently.
-A properly installed fan will vent to the outside, not the attic.
+What’s more, properly installed fan will vent to the outside, not the attic.
 Run the fan during all showers and for 20-30 minutes afterwards to help heavy water vapor escape.
 Fans come with timers for the forgetful who may not remember to return to shut the fan off.

-Inspect pipes and seals for leaks.
+In addition, be sure to inspect pipes and seals for leaks.
 Don’t let water pool around your sinks and toilets.
 Pipe insulation can help with condensation.
 If you can’t solve the problem, call a plumber.

 Don’t even think about putting carpet in the bathroom!
 Since it doesn’t dry easily, you’re inviting mold and mildew.
 If you like the feel of carpet under your feet, purchase area rugs or bath mats that can be washed and dried regularly.
 Air them out between uses.